 Interviews definitely don’t end once you walk out the door.
 The interim between that moment and their response is like a nightmare for most.
 What can you do to ease it?
 You need to follow up.
-Although it’s not really mandatory and not all recruiters hope to get an email or a phone call from you, doing it may always work in your favour.
+Although it’s not really mandatory and not all recruiters hope to get an email or a phone call from you, doing it may always work in your favor.
 There’s nothing to lose if you do it the right way.
-A simple follow-up from your end could ensure success for you.
+A simple follow-up after the interview from your end could ensure success for you.

-How to follow up?
+How to follow up after an interview?

 There are various ways to approach it but always start with a thank you for the hiring manager’s time.
 That always makes sense and it always means more than courtesy.